 Washington is now among a handful of states that guarantee paid family leave.
 It is designed to provide partial wage replacement for pregnancy-related leaves as well as for bonding with a new child.

-Washington’s is among the most generous of the bunch, covering at least 12 weeks of paid leave, plus another two for complicated pregnancies.
-Couples will be able to take a combined leave of up to 16 weeks.
+Washington’s is among the most generous of the bunch, covering at least 12 weeks of paid leave, plus another six for complicated pregnancies.

-Weekly benefits are calculated based on a percentage of the employee’s wages and the state’s weekly average wage — up to 90% of their income but no more than $1,000 a week (the maximum increases to $1,206 in 2021).
+Weekly benefits are calculated based on a percentage of the employee’s wages and the state’s weekly average wage — up to 90% of their income but no more than $1,427 a week.